rackerlabs/technical-blog/_posts/2019-10-11-oracle-ebs-integration-with-oam.md

     - Oracle
     - database
 metaTitle: "Integrate Oracle EBS with OAM"
-metaDescription: "To integrate multiple E-Business Suites (EBS) with OAM for single sign on, you need to perform integration steps on each of Oracle E-Business Suite instance."
+metaDescription: "To integrate multiple E-Business Suites (EBS) with OAM for single sign-on, you need to perform integration steps on each Oracle E-Business Suite instance."
 ogTitle: "Integrate Oracle EBS with OAM"
-ogDescription: "To integrate multiple E-Business Suites (EBS) with OAM for single sign on, you need to perform integration steps on each of Oracle E-Business Suite instance."
+ogDescription: "To integrate multiple E-Business Suites (EBS) with OAM for single sign-on, you need to perform integration steps on each Oracle E-Business Suite instance."
 ---

 Oracle&reg; Access Manager (OAM) version 12.2.1.3 provides identity management and an access control system that enables users to access all supported applications.
-To integrate multiple Oracle E-Business Suites (EBS) version R12.2 with OAM for single sign on (SSO), you need to perform integration steps on each EBS instance.
+To integrate multiple Oracle E-Business Suites (EBS) version R12.2 with OAM for single sign-on (SSO), you need to perform integration steps on each EBS instance.

 <!-- more -->